-After the model is built, you then use the Watson Machine Learning service that is available within IBM Cloud Pak for Data to deploy these models so that it can be used from outside of the environment.
+After the model is built, you then use the Watson Machine Learning service available within IBM Cloud Pak for Data to deploy these models so that it can be used from outside of the environment.
 Both of these approaches explain how this deployment is done, and the model is then available outside of IBM Cloud Pak for Data as a RESTful service.

-Deploy the loan application on OpenShift
+Deploy the loan application

 The customer representative can then use this web application to submit an applicant’s details and get a result returned.
 The result will be either NO RISK, which means that the customer’s loan can be approved or RISK, which means that there is a risk involved in approving the loan.
 With a RISK result, the customer representative can adjust parameters such as the loan amount and check whether a loan can then be approved.